dmenezesgabriel/docker-localstack-hello/docs/aws-security.md

 ## WAF

 WAF (Web Application Firewall) is a service that can be used to block malicious traffic.
 It can be used to block malicious traffic, and to block malicious traffic.

+- Protects web applications from common web exploits (Layer 7).
+- Layer 7 is HTTP (vs Layer 4 is TCP).
+- Deploy on Application Load Balancer, API Gateway, CloudFront.

+## Network Firewall

+- Protect your entire Amazon VPC or segment of a VPC.
+- From Layer 3 to Layer 7.